btmbtm/btmbtm.github.io/gre/extrarcguide.md

   Sympathy with the author.

 ### Reading Process

+The basic reading process I recommend only has three steps and is as follows:

 1. Read thoroughly using your natural reading techniques to get the gist of a passage

     You should read thru the passage using your normal reading speed/methods.
 There is no need to learn speed reading nor change how you normally read (changing your reading habits would probably harm your GRE scores).